CtrlK

 Completeness

 Clearly answers 'what' (statistical visualization with pandas integration, specific plot types) and 'when' ('Use for quick exploration of distributions, relationships, and categorical comparisons').
-Also includes negative triggers distinguishing from plotly and scientific-visualization skills.
+Also includes explicit boundary guidance on when NOT to use it ('For interactive plots use plotly; for publication styling use scientific-visualization').

 3 / 3